-After the launch of the vile and dangerous social media game Blue Whale last year last year, parents are now being worried and warned by the experts of the new online ‘suicide game’ Momo.
+After the launch of the vile and dangerous social media game Blue Whale last year, parents are now being worried and warned by the experts of the new online ‘suicide game’ Momo Challenge.
 It is a disturbing ‘challenge’ based game that targets vulnerable children and teens via WhatsApp and other social media.
 The game encourages them to harm themselves and others.
 The internet is filled with stories of kids jumping from rooms, cycling into walls and performing various other alarming activities.
-The challenge has also been hacking place in the popular kid’s videos and games like Peppa Pig and Fortnite.
+The challenge has also been hacking place in popular kid’s videos and games like Peppa Pig and Fortnite.

 About the Momo Challenge

 Using online platforms like YouTube, Facebook, WhatsApp, etc. a shadowy controller sends violent images and instructions to a child.
-First reported encounters were in the middle of children videos and youngsters were encouraged to contact the ‘Mother Bird’ via WhatsApp.
+The first reported encounters were in the middle of children videos and youngsters were encouraged to contact the ‘Mother Bird’ via WhatsApp.
 The mischievous individuals behind the challenge have used a photograph of a sculpture produced by Japanese artist Keisuke Aisawa of an ubume as the ‘Momo creature’ or ‘Mother Bird’.
-The distorted figure includes wide smiling face, with eyes popping out, and rough hairs.
-The figure is almost bald and has chicken like body and avian feet.
+The distorted figure includes a wide smiling face, with eyes popping out, and rough hairs.
+The figure is almost bald and has chicken-like body and avian feet.